Police ID kids, all age 9, and adults in Nashville shooting

 NASHVILLE, Tenn.
-(AP) — Nashville police identified the victims in the private Christian school shooting Monday as three 9-year-old students and three adults in their 60s, including the head of the school.
+(AP) — A woman wielding two "assault-style" rifles and a pistol killed three 9-year-old students and three adults at a private Christian school in Nashville on Monday in the latest in a series of mass shootings in a country growing increasingly unnerved by bloodshed in schools.

-They were killed when a woman wielding two “assault-style” rifles and a pistol opened fire Monday at The Covenant School in Nashville.
-The suspect, who was killed by police, is believed to be a former student of the school.
+The suspect, who was killed by police, is believed to be a former student at The Covenant School in Nashville, where the shooting took place.

 The victims were identified as Evelyn Dieckhaus, Hallie Scruggs, and William Kinney, all 9 years old, and adults Cynthia Peak, 61; Katherine Koonce, 60; and Mike Hill, 61.

-The website of The Covenant School, a Presbyterian school founded in 2001, lists Koonce as the head of the school.
+The website of The Covenant School, a Presbyterian school founded in 2001, lists a Katherine Koonce as the head of the school.
+Her LinkedIn profile says she has led the school since July 2016.

 The attack at The Covenant School — which has about 200 students from preschool through sixth grade, as well as roughly 50 staff members — comes as communities around the nation are reeling from a spate of school violence, including the massacre at an elementary school in Uvalde, Texas, last year; a first grader who shot his teacher in Virginia; and a shooting last week in Denver that wounded two administrators.